pasithbas159/LLaVA-SP/README.md

-## LLaVA-SP
-The official pytorch implement of "LLaVA-SP: Enhancing Visual Representation with Visual Spatial Tokens for MLLMs".
+## The official pytorch implement of "LLaVA-SP: Enhancing Visual Representation with Visual Spatial Tokens for MLLMs"

-The implementation changes of LLaVA-SP are in llava_arch.py and clip_encoder.py.
+The implementation changes of LLaVA-SP are in llava_arch.py, clip_encoder.py, llava_trainer.py and train.py.

 ## Install